Serving up a Daly dose of jazz

 “Even though I like rock and roll and country,” she said, “there’s just something about jazz music that sucks me right in.
 I prefer it over everything else.”

 She said her jazz influences are Ella Fitzgerald, Billie Holliday and Sarah Vaughn.
-She also favors Anita O’Day, Shirley Horne and Nina Simone.
+She also favors Anita O’Day, Shirley Horn and Nina Simone.

 “The blues singers of the early 20th century were the biggest impact on how this music has evolved,” she said.